-BuyMyTronics will do just what the name implies.
+MailInMobile and USell will do just what their names imply.
 Companies like BuyMyTronics, Gazelle, YouRenew buy everything from cell phones to laptops.
 What's more, most of these types of companies offer the option to put your recycled electronic bucks towards the charity of your choice.

 Office supply stores like Staples will pay a few dollars for each printer or toner cartridge returned for recycling.
 These cartridges can be refilled and reused, so most manufacturers are eager to have them returned.